jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds the legendary effects to the naming rules for Institute Power Armor
 * Injects Institute Power Armor into the legendary drop lists in Power Armor to the People
 * Adds combinations for Linings B-F to every piece of the Institute power armor
+* Removes the metal box that originally contained the full set of Institute Power Armor
+* Makes Institute Power Armor available for sale from the Institute Requisitions Desk (thanks to FAB001 for this)
+* Makes a power armor frame available for sale from the Institute Requisitions Desk (thanks to BitMage for this)

 **Compatibility:**
 * Known to work with Wattz Laser Rifle, Institute Turboplasma, and LAER - all of these weapons can spawn on these power armored synths, and most weapons that can show up for synths should also work, too